 Marie Taylor was born in California but has been an Alaskan resident for 35 years.
 She is a mother of three children, six grandchildren and a great grandmother to one grandson.
-She has worked in the field of Domestic Violence and Sexual Assault for 11 years and has worked as a Sexual Assault Responder.
+She has worked in the field of DV/SA for 19 years and has worked as a Sexual Assault Responder.
 Ms. Taylor is also a DV/SA trainer and worked as an advocate in a safe home for six years before she took a job facilitating Alternatives to Violence classes for the offenders.
 At that time, she facilitated classes for men at the correctional center and for both men and women at her office.

 Her goal is to continue this work in order to hopefully bring education, healing and social change within the families to inspire violence free living.